Markéta Klaudová

 Operaplus: Karla Hoffmanová 2020/3/7

 She gained her first theatrical experience with the New Operetta Studio Brno and in 2016 she debuted the role of Servilia (La Clemenza di Tito) at the National Moravian-Silesian Theatre.
 Other roles followed: Barena (Jenůfa, National Theatre Prague 2017); Servilia (concert version of La Clemenza di Tito led by Mark Minkowski, National Theatre Prague 2018); Elena (Paris and Elena, Golden Stone Fest 2018); and Ilia (Idomeneo, DJKT 2019), First Water-nymph (Rusalka, NDM 2019); Pamina (The Magic Flute, National Theatre Prague 2019); Ottavia (The Poppea’s Coronation, DJKT 2020) and The Countess (The Marriage of Figaro, Silesian Theatre, Opava 2020), for which she was nominated for THALIA award and received JANTAR 2021 award.
-She sung the role of Arianne by Monteverdi and Martinů at Smetana ‘s Litomyšl Fest 2021, Mařenka in the new production of Smetana ‘s The Bartered Bride (National Theatre Prague 2022), Ismene in Gluck’s Alceste at Gluck’s Fest 2022 in Bayreuth and this summer also a soprano role in scenic production of Händel’s Messiah at The Revolving Theatre in Český Krumlov.
+She sung the role of Arianne by Monteverdi and Martinů at Smetana ‘s Litomyšl Fest 2021, Mařenka in the new production of Smetana ‘s The Bartered Bride (National Theatre Prague 2022), Ismene in Gluck’s Alceste at Gluck’s Fest 2022 in Bayreuth and also a soprano role in scenic production of Händel’s Messiah at The Revolving Theatre in Český Krumlov.

 ”Markéta Böhmová captured me from the first tones with her clear, soft voice sounding in all octaves moving in numerous jumps and flourishes.
 Part of Pietas is truly demanding and extensive, with a long surface area of lyrical singing at the beginning (including a duet with Alexius) and especially at the end, where the work closes a monumental and truly virtuoso aria.
 It was surely the highlight of the evening.”